Elastic Integrative Analysis of Randomized Trial and Real-World Data for Treatment Heterogeneity Estimation: Introduction

-Many authors have proposed methods for generalizing treatment effects from RTs to the target population, whose covariate distribution can be characterized by the RW data \citep{buchanan2018generalizing,zhao2019robustify}.
-When both RT and RW data provide covariate, treatment and outcome information, there are two main approaches for integrative analysis: meta analysis \citep[e.g.,][]{verde2015combining} and pooled patient data analysis.
-The major drawback of meta analysis is that it uses only aggregated information and does not distinguish the roles of the RT and RW data, both having unique strengths and weaknesses.
-The second approach includes all patients, but pooling the data from two sources breaks the randomization of treatments and therefore relies on causal inference methods to adjust for confounding bias \citep[e.g.,][]{prentice2005combined}.
-Importantly, we cannot rule out possible unmeasured confounding in the RW data.
-Moreover, most existing integrative methods focused on average treatment effects (ATEs) but not on HTEs, which lies at the heart of precision medicine.
+Many authors have proposed methods for generalizing treatment effects from RTs to the target population, whose covariate distribution can be characterized by the RW data \citep{buchanan2018generalizing,zhao2019robustify,colnet2020causal,lee2021improving,lee2022generalizable}.
+When both RT and RW data provide covariate, treatment, and outcome information, there are two main approaches for integrative analysis: meta-analyses of summary statistics \citep[e.g.,][]{verde2015combining} and pooled patient data \citep{sobel2017causal}.
+The major drawback of meta-analyses of the first kind is that they use only aggregated information and do not distinguish the roles of the RT and RW data, both having unique strengths and weaknesses.
+Meta-analyses of the second kind include all patients, but pooling the data from two sources breaks the randomization of treatments and relies on causal inference methods to adjust for confounding bias \citep[e.g.,][]{prentice2005combined}.
+More importantly, one cannot rule out possible unmeasured confounding in the RW data.
+In addition, most existing integrative methods focused on average treatment effects (ATEs) but not on HTEs, which lies at the heart of precision medicine.